RDX T1 Leather MMA Shin Guards Review

 Weight and distribution

 As is natural with all shin guards the majority of the weight is down the shin, but as long as they can be tightened sufficiently the distribution is unnoticeable as it’s tight against the leg.
-This is the case with these RDX guards, they’ve used their ‘Neo-1’ neoprene and ‘Quick-EZ’ Velcro closures, alongside a standard elasticated underfoot strap, to make sure the shins fit very well.
+This is the case with these RDX T1 Leather MMA Shin Guards, they’ve used their ‘Neo-1’ neoprene and ‘Quick-EZ’ Velcro closures, alongside a standard elasticated underfoot strap, to make sure the shins fit very well.
 Once you’re wearing these shins it’s easy to move and kick, and the lightweight design keeps you quick.

 Materials and Craftsmanship